ruuda/blog/posts/automating-configuration-updates.md

 make an API call to ask Claude to edit the file.
 This _can_ work surprisingly well,
 <abbr>LLM</abbr>s handle context better than a regex.
-They also also add even more failure modes to the safety and reliability problems of text substitution, while using orders of magnitude more compute.
+They also add even more failure modes to the safety and reliability problems of text substitution, while using orders of magnitude more compute.
 It will work most of the time,